qmk/qmk_firmware/docs/features/ps2_mouse.md

 ### RP2040 PIO Version {#rp2040-pio-version}

-The `PIO` subsystem is a Raspberry Pi RP2040 specific implementation, using the integrated PIO peripheral and is therefore only available on this MCU.
+The `PIO` subsystem is a Raspberry Pi RP2040-specific implementation, using the integrated PIO peripheral, and is therefore only available on this MCU.

-There are strict requirements for pin ordering but any pair of GPIO pins can be used.
-The GPIO used for clock must be directly after data, see the included info.json snippet for an example of correct order.
+There are strict requirements for pin ordering, but any pair of GPIO pins can be used.
+The GPIO used for clock must be directly after data; see the included `info.json` snippet for an example of correct order.

-You may optionally switch the PIO peripheral used with the following define in config.h:
+You may optionally switch the PIO peripheral used with the following define in `config.h`:
 ```c
 #define PS2_PIO_USE_PIO1 // Force the usage of PIO1 peripheral, by default the PS2 implementation uses the PIO0 peripheral
 ```

-Example info.json content:
+Example `info.json` content:

 ```json
     "ps2": {